Skip to main content

 Inspect deliveries

-Delivery history keeps the recent payloads, outcomes, retry status, and next retry time needed for debugging.
-Atoll retries network failures and 5xx responses after 5s and 30s immediately; longer retries are recorded as retry_pending and drained by a 15-minute internal cron.
+Delivery history keeps safe outcome metadata, retry status, stable error_code, and next retry time.
+It does not return payloads, receiver response bodies, or raw errors.
+Atoll retries network failures and 5xx responses after 5s and 30s immediately; longer retries are recorded as retry_pending and handled automatically by Atoll’s background recovery process.

 Redeliver